 What need is DEQ trying to address?

-DEQ is trying to prevent facilities from incurring costs to comply with certain parts of Oregon’s greenhouse gas permitting requirements while DEQ considers whether to recommend EQC retain the requirements in a permanent rulemaking.
+DEQ believes there is compelling reason for the proposed temporary rule amendments because:

+The existing rulesadd to the uncertainty about permitting requirements for greenhouse gases that potentially affected sources and DEQ must deal with until final action on this issue is taken in early 2015;

+The existing rules may cause harm to DEQ because they send a signal that DEQ is unwilling to take timely and appropriate action to prevent unnecessary costs; and

+Due to timing of the permitting requirements, a small number of facilities may incur costs in 2014 that will ultimately be wasted if Oregon’s final rules follow the Supreme Court ruling.

 DEQ is in the process of evaluating public comments on permanent rule amendments that DEQ plans to present to EQC for decision in 2015.

 In 2011, EQC adopted rules substantively identical to the federal greenhouse gas permitting rules.
 In 2014, the Supreme Court invalidated EPA’s authority to impose the federal greenhouse gas permitting requirements.
 It determined that the Clean Air Act neither compels nor permits EPA to adopt rules requiring a facility to obtain a Title V or Prevention of Significant Deterioration permit on the sole basis of the facility’s potential greenhouse gas emissions.
 Consistent with EPA’s understanding of the Court’s decision, EPA will not apply or enforce federal rules that require facilities to get a Title V or Prevention of Significant Deterioration permit solely because the facility emits or has the potential to emit greenhouse gases above the permitting thresholds.

 Although the Supreme Court decision invalidates EPA’s authority to impose the federal greenhouse gas permitting requirements, EQC acted under the authority of Oregon law to adopt Oregon’s rules.
 Those rules still apply to facilities in Oregon and some of those facilities will need to spend thousands of dollars in late 2014 to comply with the rules.